 Changes in law are needed, but America also needs something more that’s harder.
 Americans need to look into their hearts and examine whether they are living up to the potentialities of our civic culture, a culture that has allowed us to dwell with one another in a relatively open and unfettered way.
 Americans need to recall the great civil tradition that has inspired generations to grow into a society where people who differ from one another nonetheless co-exist, enjoying ‘the blessings of Liberty’ and fitfully recognizing in one another our mutual humanity.
 We have striven according to an Americanness that is deeper than either religion or skin.
 This cultural effort will be imperfect always, but without it we will be condemned to grieve forever, anguishing over the most precious republican virtue lost.

-Image: from this source.
+Top Image: Where felons get their guns, from this source.